What could your company do with up to $25,000 in wage subsidies?

-BioTalent Canada has a long track record of successful implementation of federal wage-subsidy programs, helping new talent gain employment in biotech and assisting companies in offsetting the costs of hiring.
+BioTalent Canada has a long track record of managing successful federal wage-subsidy programs, helping new talent gain employment in biotech and assisting companies in offsetting the costs of hiring.

 Participants must be:

-- Be Canadian citizens, permanent residents, or persons who have been granted refugee status in Canada
+- a Canadian citizens, permanent residents, or persons who have been granted refugee status in Canada;

-- Legally entitled to work in Canada according to the relevant provincial and Canadian legislation and regulations
+- legally entitled to work in Canada according to the relevant provincial and Canadian legislation and regulations; and

-- Provide an internship position in an environmental STEM field linked to the green economy (does not have to be a STEM position);
+- be in an environmental field linked to the green economy (does not have to be a STEM position);

-- Provide a full-time internship with a required duration between 6-12 months;
+- be full-time with a required duration between 6-12 months;

-- Establish and maintain a process for supervising and mentoring an intern; and,
+- establish and maintain a process for supervising and mentoring an intern;

-The wages for this position must not be funded by another federally-funded program like IRAP, Mitacs, etc.
+- not be funded by another federally-funded program like IRAP, Mitacs, etc.;

 Eligible employers under the Science Horizons program include: